Shiv-D-Coder/Hybrid-Collaborative-Content-Based-Recommender/README.md

   - `rating`: User's rating for the exercise

 Assumptions:
+- **User Feedback Loop:** User data collection and feedback for each exercise are already taken care of, and the data is appended to the existing dataset.
+This ensures that the data is continuously updated as users interact with the system(Assumed).

+- **Model Retraining:** After a certain period or once enough new data has been collected, the model is retrained on the updated dataset.
+This process ensures the model provides better and more personalized recommendations over time, as it adapts to evolving user preferences(Assumed).

-- Data should include user ratings or some measure of preference for exercises.
+- Data should include user ratings or some measure of preference for exercises(On scale of 5).

-- The dataset should cover diverse exercise categories, difficulty levels, and cultural contexts.
+- Here, the data is synthetically generated and consists of a very small dataset.

+- In this setup, each exercise_id is associated with a single cultural_context, meaning that each exercise_id corresponds to only one cultural_context(Ex 101 -> Anime).

 ## Model Architecture